 HIIT (short for High-Intensity Interval Training) is the perfect workout for the modern times.
 Not only is it very effective, but it is also short.
-This means it is easy to find time execute the workout despite busy schedules and other commitments.
+This means it is easy to find time execute the workout despite busy schedules because you can opt to do HIIT at home if you don’t want to join a class.
 The high amount of energy that is needed to do these workouts will also mean that you burn more calories.
 This is also another reason why HIIT is popular with those who want to lose weight and fast.

 If you are not interested in long workouts or do not have the time, a 30-minute HIIT session is perfect.
 In this time, you can expect intense but short activity bursts that work out the whole body.
 You can also expect your heart rate to double.
 When you feel stretched to the limit, then it is a sign that you are doing it correctly.